 Our research is focused on the development, fabrication and characterization of nano- and optoelectronic devices based on the group-IV semiconductors Silicon, Germanium and Tin.
 We also explore the use of functional oxides.
 We combine materials research with the development of novel device concepts with applications ranging from sensors to spintronics.
 One example is the use of low-dimensional semiconductor heterostructures and metallic nanostructures to develop integrated biosensors.
-Our field of expertise includes numerous manufacturing and characterization methods (powerful Nd: YAG laser, vapor deposition, optical microscopy, CV measuring station, Raman spectroscopy, atomic force microscopy, scanning electron microscopy).
+We are one of 12 ForLabs in Germany that have recently been equipped with state-of-the-art processing and characterization equipment to that purpose.

 Our paper "Unintentional p-type conductivity in intrinsic Ge-rich SiGe/Ge heterostructures grown on Si (001)" has been published in “Applied Physics Letters”:

 Our paper “MBE-based growth of Sn-rich quantum wells and dots at low Sn deposition rates” has been accepted in “Materials Science in Semiconductor Processing”.